/

 The tag line of Portstewart Golf Club is ‘three wonderful courses, one magnificent club.’
 Few clubs in Europe can claim to have three links courses to their name but at Porstewart Golf Club you can play The Strand Course, The Riverside Course and The Old Course, which is located a few miles along the coast.

-How much are Portstewart Golf Club green fees?
+How much are Portstewart green fees?

 The price of Portstewart Golf Club green fees will, of course, on when you are planning to play golf.
 The green fees will be more in the summer, less in winter and shoulder seasons of spring and autumn.
 For the very latest information on Portstewart Golf Club greens or to book a tee time, click here